 A leave of absence without pay shall be granted for a period not to exceed twelve weeks during any twelve month period to enable a permanent status employee to stay with the employee's family due to serious illness of or injury to a member of the immediate family or other family emergency.
-If the employee decides to use paid leave as part of the leave granted under this provision, the employee shall use up to ten days of accumulated sick leave, accumulated compensatory time off, personal leave, annual leave in excess of fifteen (15) days, and accumulated sick leave in that order.
-For leaves of absence granted under this provision, the total paid and unpaid leave shall not exceed twelve weeks and an employee may not use in excess of six weeks of sick leave during the leave of absence.
+If the employee decides to use paid leave as part of the leave granted under this provision, the employee may use up to twelve (12) weeks of any accrued paid leave, including but not limited to, sick leave, annual leave and personal leave.
+For leaves of absence granted under this provision, the total paid and unpaid leave shall not exceed twelve weeks.
 At the employee's request, the Court Administrator may extend or shorten the leave without pay at his/her discretion.

-- B. For Parental Leave: - 1) Childbirth
+B. For Parental Leave:

+1) Childbirth